LokeshShelva/hubspot-integration/README.md

 Create a hubspot account, if you do not have one already, and follow the steps below to test the application.

+Import the [postman collection](docs/attachments/hubspot-integration.postman_collection.json) and follow the steps below to test the application.

 ### Step 1: Create User Account

 **Postman Request:** `User > POST Create user`